denotalabs/v1-periphery/contracts/README.md

 2. **Counters**
     - Implement counters to track the number of interactions.
     - Example: Limit the number of times a user can perform a specific action.

+### Fee Mechanisms

+1. **Enforced Royalties**
+    - Implement royalty mechanisms to ensure creators receive a share of secondary sales.
+    - Example: Automatically distribute royalties to creators when a nota is transferred.

 ## Key Hook Patterns